Yes. We're building

 As things get more polarized, more reactive, more crisis-filled, making a space for diverse creativity across sectors and identities might be the most necessary thing we can do.

 A space to get out of our contexts and the crisis, to incubate and intersect.

 The view at our prospective site in Napanoch, NY– overlooking the Rondout Reservoir and on a clear day five surrounding states

-We found the perfect home for Holes in the Wall Collective.
+We found the perfect home for creative research, reflection & action.

-100 acres a little over two hours from NYC, this prospective site has an established organic garden and orchard, seasonal pond, large solar panels and a 4br and a 1br house, both turn-key–built from an exquisite lineage of art, creativity and stewardship.
+100 acres a little over two hours from NYC, this prospective site has a large established organic garden and fruit trees, seasonal pond, large solar panels and a 4br and a 1br house, all turn-key– built from an exquisite lineage of art, creativity and stewardship.

 TO HOLD SPACE FOR THE WORK ALREADY BEING DONE & THE WORK YET TO COME

 There is already so much amazing work being done, but people need time, space and resources away from their context.
 And they need to be in creative convergence with people that don’t think like, look like or do what they do.
 A space to build & experiment with ideas and systems to support life better than it’s being supported now.
 Like regenerative agriculture, circular design, horizontal education, equitable algorithms...

 We believe in converging urban, rural and natural intelligences.
 We work to seek bridges, find mutually beneficial partnerships, and learn from one another.
 By housing our Center in a rural context close to New York City, we will actively incorporate the intelligence that is nurtured by a diversity of nature and a diversity of human-centered culture.
 The proximity to a diversity of wilderness and non-human centered spaces is a crucial component to engage participants with the natural world, holistic perspectives and whole-system solutions.